 Oak is descended from Jonathan (GG-GF) via Samuel (G-GF), Edwin (GF), Francis (F).

-Jim Taylor is retired from Kramer Electronics USA, the US office for Kramer Electronics, LTD, Jerusalem, Israel.
+Jim Taylor is retired from Kramer Electronics USA with headquarters in Jerusalem, Israel.
 Kramer is a leader in signal management solutions for the professional AV industry.
 Jim has a 42-year career in the AV industry primarily with the large screen display manufacturers.
 He was the first salesman at Advent which launched the large screen industry with the introduction of the VideoBeam 7’ consumer TV in 1975.
 This was followed by launching the consumer projector program at Mitsubishi in 1978, selling the Talaria professional projector at GE in 1984 and launching the ILA industrial projector program at Hughes-JVC in 1992.

 Oakleigh Thorne founded, and serves as CEO of, Thorndale Farm LLC, the entity that oversees his Great, Great Grandfather Oakleigh Thorne’s branch of the family’ investment portfolio, which includes both indirect investments as well as direct investments.
 The firm’s direct investments focus on information services companies and include Gogo, Inc.; Shoppertrak, Corp.; Datamark, Inc., and Machinerylink, Inc. ‘